FredericRP/Standard-Assets/README.md

 ## Object Pool & Inspector

-An object pool is important and often required in video games project.
-Shown and explained in my YouTube (french) video here, you can find this (old) sources right there.
+Use ObjectPool to instantiate game objects during loading time and not during gameplay.
+This version allows you to havec multiple pools in your game.

 ![object pool inspector](images/object_pool.png)

+## Tips

+A simple tool that allow to show random tips to user when a level is loading.
+Tips are exported as AssetBundles.

 ## Transition

 Between scenes, to hide loading time, you have to show a transition screen.
-This two prefabs allow you to call the transition to be shown or hidden and subscribe to its event to know when you can load something behind the players back.
+Those two prefabs allow you to call the transition to be shown or hidden.
+Subscribe to its events to know when you can load something behind the players back.
 Requires the EventHandler and Singleton.

 ![demo](images/transition_demo.gif)